The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 It had been expected that Class 2 NIC would be abolished from 6 April 2019, with Class 4 NIC reformed to include a contributory benefit test.
 However, it was announced on 6 September 2018 that the Government has abandoned this plan; Class 2 NIC will be retained in its current form.

 The age at which individuals are entitled to a state pension is gradually increasing.

-For men born before 6 December 1953 (accelerated from the previous date of 6 April 1959), the state pension age is 65 years.
+For men born before 6 December 1953, the state pension age is 65 years.
 For those born after this date, the state pension age increases in tranches reaching 68 years for those born after 6 April 1978.

-For women born after 6 April 1950, the state pension age increased gradually from 60 years until it reached 65 years for those born between 6 November 1953 and 5 December 1953 (accelerated from the previous date of 5 April 1955).
-From then on, the state pension age for a woman is aligned to that of a man so will eventually reach 68 years for those born after 6 April 1978.
+For women born after 6 April 1950, the state pension age increased gradually from 60 years until it reached 65 years for those born between 6 November 1953 and 5 December 1953.
+From then on, the state pension age for a woman is aligned to that of a man and so will eventually reach 68 years for those born after 6 April 1978.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.